 Across Mexico and Central America, there is a genus of snakes known as the palm pit vipers (or palm vipers).
-There are almost a dozen species.
+There are almost a dozen different species.
 Many of them are bright green, which comes in handy when camouflaging themselves in trees.
+Some examples include:

 - The side-striped palm pit viper, found in Costa Rica and Panama